-Write operations can also be initiated at every other rising edge of the K clock whenever R/W# is low.
-The write address is also registered at that time.
-When the address needs to change, LD# needs to be low simultaneously to be registered by the rising edge of K. Again, the write always occurs in bursts of two.
+Write operations can also be initiated at every other rising edge of the K clock whenever W# is low.
+The write address is provided simultaneously.
+Again, the write always occurs in bursts of four.

 The write data is provided in a 'late write' mode; that is, the data-in corresponding to the first address of the burst, is presented one cycle later or at the rising edge of the following K clock.
 The data-in corresponding to the second write burst address follows next, registered by the rising edge of K#.
+The third data-in is clocked by the subsequent rising edge of the K clock, and the fourth data-in is clocked by the subsequent rising edge of the K# clock.

 The data-in provided for writing is initially kept in write buffers.
-The information on these buffers is written into the array on the third write cycle.
-A read cycle to the last two write address produces data from the write buffers.
-Similarly, a read address followed by the same write address produces the latest write data.
+The information in these buffers is written into the array on the third write cycle.
+A read cycle to the last two write addresses produces data from the write buffers.
 The SRAM maintains data coherency.

-During a write, the byte writes independently control which byte of any of the two burst addresses is written (see X18/X36 Write Truth Tables and Timing Reference Diagram for Truth Table).
+During a write, the byte writes independently control which byte of any of the four burst addresses is written (see X18/X36 Write Truth Tables and Timing Reference Diagram for Truth Table).

-Whenever a write is disabled (R/W# is high at the rising edge of K), data is not written into the memory.
+Whenever a write is disabled (W# is high at the rising edge of K), data is not written into the memory.